 That means seniors can enjoy all the design and build quality of Apple but without the worry of this going out of date and needing a replacement anytime soon.
 Since it's Apple it means easy menus and lots of apps for free.
 But it also means the ability to offer modes for those hard of hearing or vision, so the phone will adapt to suit the user's needs.

 From larger fonts and screen zoom to see better, to speak selection to show you where you are, this iPhone is built to guide everyone through its minimal menus.
 A loud ringer and LED alert flashes also help make this phone an attention grabber in more ways than one.

 And should the user misplace the handset there is always the Find My iPhone option to easily recover it right away.
 There are also lots of health benefits from step counting to Health Data that allows your phone to alert medical practitioners to any pre-existing health conditions.
 The emergency SOS access, using side button pressing, is another potentially useful feature for those that want their phone to double as an aid in situations where they may be in trouble but unable to work the handset itself.

-- Read the full iPhone SE 2020 review.
+- Read the full iPhone SE 2020 review

-2. Google Pixel 4a: Best for photography simplicity
+2. Google Pixel 4a: Best non-Apple phone

 The Google Pixel 4a is a budget friendly handset with a nice large and clear 5.81-inch display that doesn't break the bank.
 Since this uses the pure Android operating system from Google you can expect this to be super easy to use, always have the latest updates and to offer some very useful senior friendly features.